yota-code/unitest/README.md

 	unitest_prepare <NODE_NAME> <template>

-With as template scade_v3 / scade_mini
+With as template scade_v3 / scade_mini / helionix

 Remark : the unitest environment is located in the folder build/<NODE_NAME>